Fujian

-While its population is predominantly of Chinese ethnicity, it is one of the most culturally and linguistically diverse provinces in China.
-The dialects of the language group Min Chinese were most commonly spoken within the province, including the Fuzhou dialect of northeastern Fujian and various Hokkien dialects of southeastern Fujian.
-Hakka Chinese is also spoken, by the Hakka people in Fujian.
-Min dialects, Hakka and Mandarin Chinese are mutually unintelligible.
-Due to emigration, a sizable amount of the ethnic Chinese populations of Taiwan, Singapore, Malaysia, Indonesia, and the Philippines speak Southern Min (or Hokkien).
+While the population predominantly identifies as Han, it is one of China's most culturally and linguistically diverse provinces.
+The dialects of the language group Min Chinese are most commonly spoken within the province, including the Fuzhou dialect and Eastern Min of Northeastern Fujian province and various Southern Min and Hokkien dialects of southeastern Fujian.
+The capital city of Fuzhou and Fu'an of Ningde prefecture along with Cangnan county-level city of Wenzhou prefecture in Zhejiang province make up the Min Dong linguistic and cultural region of Northeastern Fujian.
+Hakka Chinese is also spoken in Fujian, by the Hakka people.
+Min dialects, Hakka, and Standard Chinese are mutually unintelligible.
+Due to emigration, much of the ethnic Chinese populations of Taiwan, Singapore, Malaysia, Indonesia, and the Philippines speak Southern Min (or Hokkien).